NeevCohen/cmap/README.md

 ## Tests

-The test in this project are written with the help of the [Mintest library](https://github.com/NeevCohen/mintest)
+The tests in this project are written with the help of the [Mintest library](https://github.com/NeevCohen/mintest)